ykotturi/dronuts-2019-group-5/README.md

 ### Repository Setup
 1. Create a new GitHub repository for your team using [Github classroom](https://classroom.github.com/g/PFQUDYxv).
 Subsequent members should choose to join an existing team using the same link.
-TODO: expicitly talk about putting it in our class org

 2. In addition, you should setup any tools needed for collaboration, issue tracking and project managment; Slack, Jira, GitHub Issues, Asana, whatever it is your team would like to use.